Snake Rattle ‘n’ Roll mini review

 Dave’s Score: 7/10

-Crystalis review
+Crystalis mini review

 You’ve gotta tread lightly with these old-school RPGs on the NES.
 People love them.
 They’re influential as heck.
 And if you keep an open mind, you can have a decent time.